al3xandr3/al3xandr3.github.io/_posts/2009-01-21-keyboard-qwerty-layout.md

 Another idea, is to have full words on keys, like with your top 5 most used words.

-**Touch screens** with a touch screen there's a whole new level of layout possibilities, we could make more frequent keys bigger than others for example, play with different keyboard shapes, that can adapt to each person real hands sizes for example, etc…
+**Touch screens** with a touch screen there's a whole new level of layout possibilities, we could make more frequent keys bigger than others for example, play with different keyboard shapes, that can adapt to each person real hands sizes for example, etc...

    [1]: http://al3xandr3.github.com/img/keyb.png
    [2]: http://klausler.com/evolved.html